BDI-pathogens/BEEHIVE_GWAS/README.md

 ## Minimal dataset

-This folder contains the data necessary to reproduce the figures in the paper.
+The folder `minimal_dataset` contains the data necessary to reproduce the figures in the paper.

 ### Figure 1: